 The Chinese University of Hong Kong

-Under review, with Professors Verdier and Mette Eilstrup-Sangiovanni.
+Under review, with Daniel Verdier and Mette Eilstrup-Sangiovanni.

 States face several options when intent on changing an IO: they can reform it or create a successor that assumes all or part of the prior institution’s functions–a practice known as succession.
 Reform and succession are equally efficient mechanisms of institutional change, yet addressing different negotiating hurdles.
 While succession allows reformers to sidestep veto players, on whom reform trips, unlike reform, succession suffers from scale suboptimality–not every existing member may join the successor institution.
 Contingent on which negotiation obstacle prevails, reform is preferred to succession or vice versa.
 We provide a game-theoretic foundation to this proposition, advance a computational solution, and illustrate with historical examples.